Degree of ionization: Physics usage

-where $n_i$ is the ion density and $n_n$ the neutral density (in particles per cubic meter).
+where n_{i} is the ion density and n_{n} the neutral density (in particles per cubic meter).
 It is a dimensionless number, sometimes expressed as a percentage.

 The terms fractional ionization and ionization fraction are also used to describe either the proportion of neutral particles that are ionized or the proportion of free electrons.

 When referred to an atom, "fully ionized" means that there are no bound electrons left, resulting in a bare nucleus.

 A particular case of fully ionized gases are very hot thermonuclear plasmas, such as plasmas artificially produced in nuclear explosions or naturally formed in the Sun and all stars in the universe.
-Regular stars largely contain hydrogen and helium that are fully ionized into protons (H^{+}) and alpha-particles (He^{2+}).
+Regular stars largely contain hydrogen and helium that are fully ionized into protons and alpha-particles (He(2+)).

 History

-Ionized matter was first identified in a discharge tube (or Crookes tube), and so described by Sir William Crookes in 1879 (he called it "radiant matter").
+Ionized matter was first identified in a discharge tube, or Crookes tube, and so described by Sir William Crookes in 1879 (he called it "radiant matter").
 The nature of the Crookes tube "cathode ray" matter was subsequently identified by English physicist Sir J.J.
 Thomson in 1897, and dubbed "plasma" by Irving Langmuir in 1928, perhaps because it reminded him of a blood plasma.